 - “Following an in-depth analysis of accounts and records we found no evidence of money laundering or tax avoidance” and that the Foundation’s accounts are compliant with the Commission’s standards

 - Statements made by the Foundation about receiving financial support from the public funding body Sport England “were made in good faith and did not have the intention to mislead”.
-The decision records that the commitment of Sport England had been referred to by the Foundation as a “pledge” but that the Foundation had confirmed to it that it had “not made representations that there was a funding agreement with Sport England in place”.
+The decision records that the commitment of Sport England had been referred to by the Foundation as a “pledge” but that the Foundation had confirmed that it had “not made representations that there was a funding agreement with Sport England in place”.
 The decision also says “it was fully acknowledged that the support of Sport England was subject to the satisfaction of numerous conditions before it would become a binding funding agreement”.

 The member of the public had also raised concerns about whether the Foundation’s decision-making had been affected by conflicts of interest arising from links between the Foundation, Lewisham Council and New Bermondsey developer Renewal, and whether the Foundation was achieving its stated aims as a charity.
 The Commission’s decision says: